-In addition, the Investment Committee, which comprises senior managerial staff of UOI, investment specialists from its parent company and representatives of its fund manager, meets regularly to monitor and manage the Companys investment risks.
+In addition, the Investment Committee, which comprises senior managerial staff of UOI, investment specialists from its parent company and representatives of its fund manager, meets regularly to monitor and manage the Companys investment.

-3. Quantitative and qualitative information about its enterprise risk management framework including its asset-liability management ("ALM") for its entire business and, where appropriate, at a segmented level as appropriate to the business of the insurer.
+3. Quantitative and qualitative information about the licensed insurer's enterprise risk management framework including its asset-liability management ("ALM") for its entire business and, where appropriate, at a segmented level as appropriate to the business of the insurer.
 The licensed insurer shall disclose the methodology and key assumptions employed in the measurement of assets and liabilities for ALM purposes, and any capital or provisions held as a consequence of a mismatch between assets and liabilities.

-Enterprise Risk Management (ERM) Framework
+Enterprise Risk Management (%ERM+) Framework

-Under the Companyos ERM framework, risks are categorized and managed under a number of risk dimensions.
+Under the Companys ERM framework, risks are categorised and managed under a number of risk dimensions.